mdn/content/files/en-us/web/css/color_value/lab/index.md

 When using relative color syntax inside a `lab()` function, the browser converts the origin color into an equivalent Lab color (if it is not already specified as such).
 The color is defined as three distinct color channel values — `l` (lightness), `a` (green/red axis), and `b` (blue/yellow axis) — plus an alpha channel value (`alpha`).
 These channel values are made available inside the function to be used when defining the output color channel values:

-- The `l` channel value is resolved to a `<number>` between 0 and 100.
+- The `l` channel value is resolved to a `<number>` between `0` and `100`.
-- The `a` and `b` channels are each resolved to a `<number>` between -125 and 125.
+- The `a` and `b` channels are each resolved to a `<number>` between `-125` and `125`.
-- The `alpha` channel is resolved to a `<number>` between 0 and 1.
+- The `alpha` channel is resolved to a `<number>` between `0` and `1`, inclusive.

 When defining a relative color, the different channels of the output color can be expressed in several different ways.
 Below, we'll study some examples to illustrate these.

 It is important to bear in mind that, in the first two examples below, we are using relative color syntax.
 However, the first one outputs the same color as the origin color and the second one outputs a color not based on the origin color at all.
 They don't really create relative colors!
 You'd be unlikely to ever use these in a real codebase, and would probably just use an absolute color value instead.
-We included these examples as a starting point for learning about relative color syntax.
+We included these examples as a starting point for learning about relative `lab()` syntax.

 Let's start with an origin color of `hsl(0 100% 50%)` (equivalent to `red`).
 The following function outputs the same color as the origin color — it uses the origin color's `l`, `a`, and `b` channel values as the output channel values: